-Precautions - Carrot Seed should definately be avoided in pregnancy (along with our general advice to avoid all oils in pregnancy - this is one should be especially avoided).
+Precautions - Carrot Seed should definitely be avoided in pregnancy (along with our general advice to avoid all oils in pregnancy - this is one should be especially avoided).

 Those suffering from epilepsy and asthma should also avoid Carrot Seed as it is very stimulating.
 In general epilepsy sufferers should avoid burning essential oils or working closely with them as they can trigger severe reactions.